OleksiiKova/hangman/README.md

 ### Structure

 Since this game works on the command line, information is displayed to the user gradually and depending on his request.
-When the game begins, all that is known of the mystery word is the number of letters and.
+When the game begins, all that is known of the mystery word is the number of letters and the topic the word relates to.
 A guess involves suggesting a letter.
 When a guess is correct all occurrences of the suggested letter are revealed.
 A successful guess incurs no penalty.
-An unsuccessful guess results in another stroke being added to the hanged man drawing
+An unsuccessful guess results in another stroke being added to the hanged man drawing.

 ### Skeleton